retypeapp/retype/guides/formatting.md

 Alert components help to highlight important messages for the reader.

-To create an alert, just surround a block of text with `!!!`.
+To create an alert, just surround a block of text or any markdown content with `!!!`.

 ```md
 !!!